segunak/charlotte-third-places/docs/developer-notes.md

 ## Random Information

+A PlaceCard component where you pass in the Airtable record Id, and with that, it returns the full formed card for that place.
+IT uses cached data to accomplish this, no need to call the Airtable API.

 * To stop Azurite from writing its logs to undesirable locations I set the `Azurite: Location` in settings to the relative path (starting from the C:\ drive) `/GitHub/charlotte-third-places/azure-function/.azurite` The folder is ignored in the `.gitignore`.
 * Testing locally, if you use `venv` you can get weird networking issues tunneling from the virtual environment to the public internet.
 If you're comfortable with your local environment move to it to overcome some of  that.
 * You need to place any third-party Python libraries in `requirements.txt` so they're installed in the cloud for use during deployments and production execution.